 As for the dishes of this grand meal, there are some popular recommendable dishes such as crabs (best at that time of the year) and other prized seafood, taro (said to exorcise evil spirits and remove ill fortune), pumpkin (rich in vitamin A and B and is said to bring glorious health), river snails (said to contribute to brightening the eyes), steamed lotus root stuffed with sticky rice and osmanthus flower which offer a sour and sweet flavor at once, old duck soup with the seed of Job's tears (for nourishing yin , moistening dryness, and strengthen the immune system), and sticky glutinous rice dumplings in sweet rice wine (which symbolizes reunion and taste naturally sweet).

-- Wanna take a reunion trip to China with your family?
-We can help you to tailor-make a trip for you.
+- Plan to take a reunion trip to China with your family?
+We can tailor-make a trip for you.

 - Great Deal: Round trip international flights from Chicago to Beijing from only USD $779!
 Save up to 80%!